-Your student org may charge dues if your institution allows it.
 Every university has different policies and procedures, so please check your school’s policies first.
-We understand it is difficult to fundraise, and charging dues can help financially support your organization.
-We encourage you to consider having a sliding scale to allow members who are unable to pay to join.
-We have additional resources on budgeting and fundraising for your student org.
+We encourage you to consider having a sliding scale to reduce barriers to joining your AAUW student organization.

 Can my organization have a social media account?

-Social media is a great way for the public to get information, interact with your student organization outside of your events and tabling, and allow you to advocate on a larger scale.
-When creating your social media accounts, please make sure you are following the branding guidelines and using the correct AAUW logos.
-Need help creating your accounts?
-Read tips on the social media guidebook, and contact us at firstname.lastname@example.org for additional support.
+Social media is a great way for your members and supporters to interact with your student organization outside of events and tabling, and it allows your student organization to advocate on a larger scale.
+When creating your social media accounts, please make sure you are following the AAUW branding guidelines and using your organization’s individualized AAUW logo.
+If you need your student organization’s logo, contact us at email@example.com.

 How can my student organization take action?

 One of the most exciting parts of being in an AAUW student organization is creating events on your campus that make a difference for women and girls.
-In addition to recruiting students to become AAUW student associates, your organization can also sign people up for AAUW’s Two-Minute Activist, an online tool that sends you alerts on women’s issues so you can send targeted messages to Congress and the president quickly.
+In addition to recruiting students to become AAUW student associates, your organization can also sign people up for AAUW’s Two-Minute Activist, an online tool that sends alerts on legislative issues that affect women, so that you can quickly send targeted messages to Congress.

 Can we volunteer in the community?

 Yes!
-Look for organizations that align with AAUW’s and your student organization’s goals.
+Look for organizations that align with AAUW’s mission and your student organization’s goals.
 AAUW’s fundraising guidelines allow you to donate time and goods to local organizations that align with our mission.

 Working with AAUW

 There isn’t a local branch nearby.
-How can I get AAUW support?
+How can I still get AAUW support?

 With 170,000 members and supporters, we can help you connect to AAUW members in your community.
-Contact us at email@example.com so we can help.
+Contact us at firstname.lastname@example.org.